Not all gas is the same!

 Diebstahlssicherung für Steckdosengeräte

-Technical carbon dioxide, i.e. pressurised gas cylinders - also called carbonic acid - can very quickly lead to dangerous concentrations if the system is defective.
+Technical carbon dioxide, i.e., pressurized gas cylinders - also called carbonic acid - can very quickly lead to dangerous concentrations if the system is defective.

 ideal for tea kitchens and small gas systems